tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 ## Startup time notes

 The build uses the `ibmint optimize server` command to minimize the resources loaded when the server starts up.
-Startup times are expected to take a few seconds, including the time take to connect to (and authenticate to) the remote MQ queue manager.
+Startup times are expected to take a few seconds, including the time taken to connect to (and authenticate to) the remote MQ queue manager.